In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Peel the kiwi.
 Using a fine-toothed grater or the small holes of a box grater and working over a small bowl, finely grate the kiwi.
 Stir in the bulgogi sauce blend.

-In a medium [large] frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
-Add your protein and white parts of the scallions, season with salt and pepper, and cook, stirring and breaking up the ground meat if using, until the protein is lightly browned but not yet cooked through and the scallions start to soften, 3 to 5 minutes.
+In a large frying pan over medium-high heat, warm 2 to 3 teaspoons oil until hot but not smoking.
+Add the ground meat and white parts of the scallions, season with salt and pepper, and cook, stirring and breaking up the meat, until it is lightly browned but not yet cooked through and the scallions start to soften, 3 to 5 minutes.

-Add the bulgogi sauce blend mixture, toss to coat, and cook, stirring occasionally, until the sauce has thickened slightly and your protein is cooked through, 2 to 3 minutes.
+Add the bulgogi sauce blend mixture, toss to coat, and cook, stirring occasionally, until the sauce has thickened slightly and the meat is cooked through, 2 to 3 minutes.
 Remove from the heat and season to taste with salt and pepper.
 Meanwhile, start preparing the salad.

 Make the salad

-- Trim the root end from the romaine; thinly slice the leaves.
+- Trim the root end from the romaine heart; thinly slice the leaves.

-- Scrub or peel the daikon; cut in half lengthwise, then crosswise into thin half-moons.
+- Scrub or peel the daikon; cut the daikon in half lengthwise, then crosswise into thin half-moons.

 - Peel the cucumber, if desired; cut the cucumber in half lengthwise, then crosswise into thin half-moons.